Paul Giles (academic): Career

 After completing his D.Phil., Giles began his academic career as a lecturer in Humanities at the University of Staffordshire from 1985 to 1987.
 He then worked as an Assistant and subsequently as a tenured Associate Professor of English at Portland State University in Oregon from 1987 to 1994, after which he returned to the UK and was a Lecturer and Reader in American Studies at the University of Nottingham until 1999.
 He then moved to Cambridge University as a University Lecturer in American Literature and Fellow of Fitzwilliam College till 2002.
 He then returned to Oxford where he became statutory Reader in American Literature from 2002 to 2009, with the title of Professor.
 In January 2010 he moved to Australia, where he worked at the University of Sydney as Challis Professor of English until 2022.
 He is now a Professor of English in the Institute for Humanities and Social Sciences at the Australian Catholic University in Melbourne.

 Giles served as the Director of Rothermere American Institute at Oxford from 2003 to 2008.
-He was also President of the International American Studies Association from 2005 to 2007, and took up the position of President of the International Association of University Professors of English in 2019.
+He was also President of the International American Studies Association from 2005 to 2007, and served as President of the International Association of University Professors of English from 2019 to 2023.